edHelper.com

 By Beth A. Beutler

-2 Rendy had never known what it was like not to have asthma.
+2 Rendy had never known what it was like to not have asthma.
 She and her parents first discovered it when she was a toddler and began wheezing while playing outside.
 Her parents rushed her to the hospital.
-The doctors determined that she had asthma, which meant that her breathing became disrupted in certain circumstances.
+The doctor determined that she had asthma, which meant that her breathing became disrupted in certain circumstances.
 He prescribed a medication in the form of an inhaler.
-Whenever Rendy began to feel asthma coming on, her parents would have her breathe in the medicine through a special plastic piece attached to the tube.
+Whenever Rendy began to feel asthma coming on, her parents would have her breathe in the medicine through a special plastic piece attached to the inhaler.
 They had to make sure the medicine was with them at all times.

 Paragraphs 4 to 6: